Indication and Important Safety Information

-- Concomitant use of VENCLEXTA with strong CYP3A inhibitors at initiation and during ramp-up phase is contraindicated.a
+- Concomitant use of VENCLEXTA with strong CYP3A inhibitors at initiation and during ramp-up phase is contraindicated in patients with CLL/SLL due to the potential for increased risk of tumor lysis syndrome (TLS).

 Tumor Lysis Syndrome

-- Tumor lysis syndrome (TLS), including fatal events and renal failure requiring dialysis, has occurred in previously treated CLL patients with high tumor burden treated with VENCLEXTA.
+- Tumor lysis syndrome, including fatal events and renal failure requiring dialysis, has occurred in patients with high tumor burden when treated with VENCLEXTA.

-- Concomitant use of VENCLEXTA with strong or moderate CYP3A inhibitors and P-gp inhibitors may increase the risk of TLS at initiation and during the ramp-up phase, and may require dose adjustment due to increases in VENCLEXTA exposure.
+- Concomitant use of VENCLEXTA with strong or moderate CYP3A inhibitors or P-gp inhibitors may increase the risk of TLS at initiation and during the ramp-up phase, and requires dose adjustment due to increases in VENCLEXTA exposure.

-- Do not administer live attenuated vaccines prior to, during, or after treatment with VENCLEXTA until B-cell recovery.
+- Do not administer live attenuated vaccines prior to, during, or after treatment with VENCLEXTA until B-cell recovery occurs.
 Advise patients that vaccinations may be less effective.

 - VENCLEXTA may cause embryo-fetal harm when administered to a pregnant woman.
 Advise females of reproductive potential to avoid pregnancy during treatment.

-- Avoid concomitant use of moderate CYP3A inhibitors or P-gp inhibitors.
-If an inhibitor must be used, reduce the VENCLEXTA dose by at least 50%.
-Monitor patients more closely for signs of VENCLEXTA toxicities.
-Resume the VENCLEXTA dose that was used prior to initiating the CYP3A inhibitor or P-gp inhibitor 2 to 3 days after discontinuation of the inhibitor.
+- Concomitant use with a strong or moderate CYP3A inhibitor or a P-gp inhibitor increases VENCLEXTA exposure, which may increase VENCLEXTA toxicities, including the risk of TLS.
+Adjust VENCLEXTA dosage and closely monitor patients for signs of VENCLEXTA toxicities.
+Resume the VENCLEXTA dosage that was used prior to concomitant use of a strong or moderate CYP3A inhibitor or a P-gp inhibitor 2 to 3 days after discontinuation of the inhibitor.

 - Patients should avoid grapefruit products, Seville oranges, and starfruit during treatment as they contain inhibitors of CYP3A.